Fierce clashes in Cairo, Clinton voices outrage

 A week of mayhem in November killed 42 people.

-U.N.
-Secretary-General Ban Ki-moon has criticised the use of "excessive" force by the Egyptian authorities.
-Rights groups said suppliers should not send small arms to Egypt.

-The flare-up has also marred a staggered parliamentary election that began on November 28 and ends on January 11, but the army has said a promised transition to civilian rule will go ahead.
+The flare-up has also marred the parliamentary election, which began on November 28 and ends on January 11.

-Results so far suggest the once-banned Muslim Brotherhood and hard-line Salafi Islamists will dominate the lower house, groups the West once looked to Mubarak to keep in check.
+Results so far suggest the once-banned Muslim Brotherhood and hardline Salafi Islamists will have a majority in the lower house - groups the West once looked to Mubarak to keep in check.

 Washington has reached out to Islamists in a shift in approach since the summer.
 A senior U.S. diplomat met Islamist and other newly elected members of parliament in the northern city of Alexandria, the embassy said on Tuesday.

-The violent crackdown has alarmed rights groups.
-Amnesty International urged arms suppliers to stop sending small arms and ammunition to Egypt's military and security forces.

-Reporters Without Borders complained of the army's "systematic use of violence against media personnel".

-(Additional reporting by Shaimaa Fayed and Dina Zayed; Writing by Edmund Blair; Editing by Alistair Lyon)
+(Additional reporting by Dina Zayed and Alexander Dziadosz; Writing by Edmund Blair; Editing by Alistair Lyon)